 - This is kind of awesome.
 Communities in the Andes are using large nets to collect fog drip to use for irrigation.
 Although it only rains about 1.5 inches / year in the area, it’s foggy for almost 9 months.

 The Big Picture recently celebrated World Animal Day 2009.
 Some great photos, but this is my favorite (with the well-preserved

-baby mammoth coming in a very close second):
+baby mammoth coming in a very

 - Bushmeat hunting in central Africa still classified as unsustainable by TRAFFIC based on data from FAOSTAT (the UN Food and Agriculture Organization database).

 - Winner of the Most Depressing Lead of the Year: “Species of plants, animals and other categories of living things are disappearing.
 And millions of people still live in extreme poverty.”